Posted by Dave • August 5, 2020 (Last modified August 15, 2023) • 11 min read

-Following the SMART goal method is an effective way to clearly-define performance objectives.
+Following the SMART goal method is an effective way to define performance objectives clearly.
 However, you don’t just want employees to understand their goals.
 You want them to be enthusiastic about what they’re being asked to accomplish.
-We’ll conclude with a few tips for setting performance goals every employee is happy to commit to.
+We’ll conclude with a few tips for setting performance goals every employee can commit to.

-It never hurts to make goal-setting a collaborative exercise between managers and employees.
-While managers will need to assign certain objectives, they should still be receptive to the employee’s questions and feedback.
-They might find an individual’s goals can be adjusted to better align with the team’s strategy.
-These discussions also provide the opportunity to define the KPIs that will be used to measure the employee’s progress.
+It always helps to make goal-setting a collaborative exercise between managers and employees.
+While managers must assign particular objectives, they should still be receptive to the employee’s questions and feedback.
+They might find that an individual’s goals can be adjusted to align with the team’s strategy.
+These discussions also provide the opportunity to define the KPIs that measure the employee’s progress.

 Once the baseline performance goals are agreed on, employees should be encouraged to set their own goals.
-The manager can present the team’s objectives and the employee can share how their talents can be used to drive progress.
-The simple act of involving team members in strategic planning helps them see the big picture and get excited to deliver outstanding results.
+The manager can present the team’s objectives, and the employee can share how their talents can be used to drive progress.
+Involving team members in strategic planning helps them see the big picture and get excited to deliver outstanding results.

 Performance goals should never be set in stone.
-As the employee gets to work on their long-term objectives, new challenges will emerge and priorities will shift.
-You want employees to take changes in stride so be willing to push back deadlines or even redefine goals.
+As the employee gets to work on their long-term objectives, new challenges will emerge, and priorities will shift.
+You want employees to take changes in stride, so be willing to push back deadlines or redefine goals.

 You’ll also find some employees are on pace to accomplish their performance goals with time to spare.
-In these cases, acknowledge their stellar performance and revise their goal.
-Ensure their targets are always a little ambitious so they stay motivated and productive.
+In these cases, acknowledge their stellar performance and revise their goals.
+Ensure their targets are always ambitious, so they stay motivated and productive.

 Performance evaluation meetings provide the opportunity to review all the employee’s goals and the approach they took to accomplish them.
 Managers can go through the goals that weren’t met and share what they believe the employee could have done differently.
 They should also acknowledge the great effort the employee made to achieve the goals that were met.

 Accomplishing goals doesn’t just stimulate meaningful productivity.
 It has a positive impact on employee engagement.
-An employee feels good when they continuously hit their targets and grow to derive satisfaction for the act of doing their job.
+Employees feel good when they continuously hit their targets and grow to derive satisfaction from doing their job.